-We use the Chris Quigley skills based curriculum to plan computing into our half termly topics.
+We use Twinkl to plan computing into our half termly topics.
 This indicates clearly the skills to be covered by each year group to ensure progression.
 The children have the use of networked laptops from which they can access software appropriate to their needs and recover previously saved work.

-All classes have access to the laptop trolley for a minimum of 1 hour a week for specific computing teaching (this may have cross curricular links).
+All classes have access to the laptop trolley or ipad trolley for a minimum of 1 hour a week for specific computing teaching (this may have cross curricular links).
 The laptop trolley is available for booking for additional cross-curricular lessons.
 Booking sheets are in the staffroom.
 We also have iPads that can be booked for the teaching of computing or cross curricular work.